Spay and Neuter in Bellevue, WA

 - Will be less likely to run away in search of a breeding partner

 - Inappropriate behaviors such as mounting other animals or objects will be reduced

 - Will be less likely to develop prostate problems and testicular cancer

 When To Spay or Neuter Your Dog or Cat

 Furthermore, we want to make sure that you are confident and informed about your decisions.
-If you have concerns about putting your pet through surgery, we would be glad to address them.
+If you have concerns about putting your pet through either of these surgeries, we would be glad to address them.
 You can call our hospital or bring your pet in to see one of our vets for an appointment.
 We look forward to assisting you in this important process!